Orchids Logo

 • Example: 1/2 = 2/4 = 3/6

-• Multiply or divide both numerator and denominator by the same number to get equivalent fractions.
+• Multiply or divide both the numerator and the denominator by the same number to get equivalent fractions.

 Each type of fraction helps in solving different kinds of problems.
 Mastering proper fractions, improper fractions, and mixed fractions builds a strong foundation in arithmetic.